Vieliente/Vieliente/README.md

 - 👋 Hi, I’m @Vieliente
 - 👀 I’m interested in ...
-Computer Science and Software Engineering
+Computer Science and aspiring in Software Engineering
 - 🌱 I’m currently learning C++, Java & Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...